Independent & Welsh language scene

 BBC Radio 1 DJ Huw Stephens and promoter John Rostron’s Sŵn Festival (a Cardiff-wide music festival each autumn in many venues across the city) promotes and celebrates new music coming in and out of Wales.
 The Welsh Music Prize was launched in 2011 to coincide with the Sŵn Festival.

 Some of our big Welsh language acts today include Euros Childs, Bryn Fon, Mattoidz, Frizbee and Radio Luxembourg.
 Many Welsh acts are influential far beyond Wales, such as Welsh folk artist Gareth Bonello (aka The Gentle Good), who fuses elements of traditional Chinese and Welsh music and performs his songs to audiences around the world!
+Welsh language music day takes place annually and there are playlists of music to enjoy.

 Welsh artist Jem from Penarth in South Wales, found fame in the US when her eclectic songs featured on a host of American TV shows such as Smallville, 90210 and The O.C.